jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `multipart-post` - Adds a streamy multipart form post capability to Net::HTTP.
 Also supports other methods besides POST.
   > * `dotenv-rails` - Shim to load environment variables from .env into ENV in development.
   > * `net-sftp` - Net::SFTP is a pure-Ruby implementation of the SFTP protocol.
-  > * `brakeman` - Brakeman is a static analysis tool which checks Ruby on Rails applications for security vulnerabilities